 # The treated:post coefficient is your treatment effect

-If treatment assignment has a cutoff (e.g., users above X engagement score get the feature), RD exploits the discontinuity at that threshold.
-Users just above and below the cutoff are nearly identical, creating a local randomization.
+If treatment is assigned by a threshold (e.g., users above some engagement score get the feature), RD uses the jump at the threshold.
+Users just above and just below the cutoff are nearly identical, so you get local randomization for free.

-This is underutilized, in my opinion.
-Many product features have natural cutoffs that nobody thinks to exploit.
+This one is underused.
+A lot of product features have natural cutoffs that nobody exploits.

 |---|---|---|